Conservation Medicine: A Veterinary Perspective

 Dr. Radcliffe has been working to improve the success of rhino capture and translocation operations in Namibia.
 (Read about his findings in the Cornell Chronicle.)

-Dr. Radcliffe was awarded a Diplomate in the American College of Zoological Medicine and earned Bachelor of Veterinary Science and Doctor of Veterinary Medicine degrees from the University of Minnesota in St. Paul.
+Dr. Radcliffe is a diplomate of the American College of Zoological Medicine and earned Bachelor of Veterinary Science and Doctor of Veterinary Medicine degrees from the University of Minnesota in St. Paul.

 Most recently, Dr. Radcliffe was the recipient of the 2018 George D. Levy Faculty Award in recognition of his exemplary and sustained work with community partners.
 (Read article in the Cornell Chronicle.)